Composting in Chittenden County

 Chittenden Solid Waste District (CSWD) encourages all residents, businesses, and institutions to consider composting.

 - Set up a Backyard Composting system; OR

 - Bring your food scraps and yard debris to us in our Drop-Off Composting program.

 At your school or business:

-- If you have space and willing participants to maintain the pile, you can set up a Backyard Composting system at your school or business.
-Our Composting at Work Guide can help you get started.
-OR
+- If you have space and willing participants to maintain the pile, you can set up a Backyard Composting system at your school or business, or

 - Talk to your trash and recycling hauler about contracting with them for pickup.
 See our compost pickup page for a current list of haulers that are offering this service.